JhoramNarsico/Rich-Land-Inventory-System/README.md

 │   └── Description: The command-line utility for interacting with your Django project.
 │       You use it to run the development server, create migrations, and more.
 │
-├── README.md
-│   └── Description: The main documentation file for your project.
-It typically contains │       setup instructions and an overview of the application.
-│
 ├── inventory/ (Your core Django App)
 │   ├── __init__.py      -> Marks this directory as a Python package.
 │   ├── admin.py         -> Registers your models with the Django admin site, allowing you to manage data.